 E-E-A-T was not designed for AI search.
 Google built it for human quality raters.
-But the signals it encodes — author credibility, entity authority, content trustworthiness — are exactly what AI systems weight when selecting citation sources.
+But the signals it encodes (author credibility, entity authority, content trustworthiness) are exactly what AI systems weight when selecting citation sources.
 The framework applies.
 The mechanism is different.

-What E-E-A-T actually measures
+What does E-E-A-T actually measure?

-Google introduced E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) in its Search Quality Rater Guidelines as a framework for human evaluators assessing whether search results are high quality.
-It is not a ranking signal in the traditional sense — Google has explicitly stated it cannot be measured algorithmically in the same way PageRank can.
+Google does not treat E-E-A-T as a ranking signal in the traditional sense: the company has explicitly stated it cannot be measured algorithmically the way PageRank can.
 Instead, E-E-A-T is a framework for what Google is trying to reward, and the algorithm attempts to identify proxies for these qualities at scale.

-AI systems do the same thing, through a different mechanism.
-LLMs learn associations between content characteristics and quality during training.
 They learn, through exposure to billions of documents, that certain patterns — named authors with verifiable credentials, consistent entity mentions across sources, specific and detailed factual claims — correlate with reliable, accurate content.
-The framework aligns; the evaluation method is statistical pattern recognition rather than human judgment.

 Experience and Expertise: author credentials are the strongest signal

-Presence AI tracked 1,200 pages and 3,600 queries across ChatGPT, Perplexity, Google AI Overviews, and Gemini over 90 days.
 Pages with expert authors and documented credentials achieved a 72% AI citation rate.
 Pages with no author attribution achieved 25%.
 Pages with partial attribution (author name but no credentials) achieved 41%.
-The difference is attributable to a single variable: whether the page communicates who wrote it and why that person is qualified.

-AccuraCast's analysis of 9,000 AI citation sources found Person schema — the structured data type that identifies an author by name, credentials, and a URL — appeared in 58.9% of cited pages and 70.4% of ChatGPT citations specifically.
-This does not mean Person schema causes citations.
-It means cited pages tend to be written by people who identify themselves, and Person schema is the machine-readable expression of that identity.
+AccuraCast's analysis of 9,000 AI citation sources found Person schema (the structured data type that identifies an author by name, credentials, and a URL) appeared in 58.9% of cited pages and 70.4% of ChatGPT citations specifically.

-The practical implementation is consistent: every published page should have a visible author byline, a credentials statement, a link to an author page with their background, and — for Google infrastructure — Person schema in the article markup.
+The practical implementation is consistent: every published page should have a visible author byline, a credentials statement, a link to an author page with their background, and, for Google infrastructure,Person schema in the article markup.

 Authoritativeness: where E-E-A-T for AI diverges most from traditional SEO